Antoine Touron

 Antoine Touron (5 September 1686 – 2 September 1775) was a French Dominican biographer and historian.

+Biography

-He was born at Graulhet, Tarn, France, the son of a merchant, and seems to have joined the Dominicans at an early age.
+Touron was born at Graulhet, Tarn, France, the son of a merchant, and seems to have joined the Dominicans at an early age.
 After the completion of his studies he taught philosophy and theology to the students of his province (Toulouse); but the later years of his life were devoted to biography, history, and apologetics.
 He died at Paris.